htmlisa/DS340W_ResearchPaper/README.md

 ## ⚠️ Limitations

 - The model **overfits** historical data and fails to generalize during periods of economic shocks.
-- Static macroeconomic indicators are insufficient to capture **short-term volatility** or external interventions (e.g., stimulus packages).
+- Static macroeconomic indicators are insufficient to capture **short-term volatility** or external interventions (e.g. stimulus packages).
 - XGBoost is not natively time-aware and requires engineered lags, which may miss deep temporal patterns.

 ## 📌 Future Work